Dipoles and streams in two-dimensional turbulence: Collective structures

 The question is how this happens, because, while continuity probably implies that the velocity of any elongated velocity structure should be aligned with its axis, the opposite is not true.
 Compact jet-like vortex dipoles with aspect ratios of order one (modons) are well-known stable solutions of the Euler and Navier--Stokes equations \citep{Flierl:80,mcwilliams80}.

-Simulations of point vortex systems (not shown) spontaneously form tight dipoles and corrotating pairs, but the dipoles never organise into trains or jets, as is the case in figure \ref{fig:jets}(a,b).
+Simulations of point vortex systems (not shown) spontaneously form tight dipoles and corrotating pairs, but the dipoles do not organise into trains or jets, as is the case in figure \ref{fig:jets}(a,b).
 Neither do they form stronger dipoles of vortex `clouds', as in figure \ref{fig:jets}(c).
 When a point dipole collides with a solitary point vortex or with a corrotating pair, it often loses one of its vortices, possibly breaking the colliding couple and forming a new association.
 Very seldom the resulting arrangement involves more than two vortices.

 Of course, sets of point vortices are Hamiltonian systems whose interactions conserve energy \citep{bat67}.
-Both the merging of like-signed vortices and the breaking of an existing dipole involve energy exchanges, which are much simpler if viscosity or filamentation can be used as an energy dump, but any such selection criterion requires a local mechanism to implement it.
-In particular, it is unclear why a positive vortex overtaken by a dipole would tend to reinforce the positive component of the dipole, strengthening it, rather than merging with the negative one, weakening it.
+Both the merging of like-signed vortices and the breaking of an existing dipole involve energy exchanges, which are much simpler if viscosity or filamentation can be used as an energy dump.
+This would statistically favour the formation of the lower-energy dipoles, but any such selection criterion requires a local mechanism to implement it.
+In particular, it is unclear why a positive vortex being overtaken by a dipole would tend to reinforce the positive component of the dipole, strengthening it, rather than merging with the negative one, weakening it.

 A possible mechanism is explained in figure \ref{fig:drift}.
 Consider the point-vortex dipole in figure \ref{fig:drift}(a).
 In the comoving frame of reference, it forms a recirculation bubble separated from infinity by an approximately elliptical dividing streamline (see appendix \ref{sec:vpatch}).
 Any sufficiently weak point vortex being overtaken by the dipole follows the streamlines around the bubble, independently of its sign, and it is eventually left behind.
-There is no preference for which side of the dipole its path takes, and it is therefore unlikely to statistically strengthen of weaken it.
+There is no preference for which side of the dipole its path takes, and it is therefore unlikely to statistically strengthen or weaken it.

 The situation is different for the entrainment of an extended vortex, as detailed in appendix \ref{sec:vpatch} for the case of a uniform vortex patch.
 Such patches drift with respect to the advecting streamlines, as shown by the trajectories in figure \ref{fig:drift}(b).
 Positive patches drift towards the positive component of the dipole, and negative ones towards the negative component.
 The result is an average strengthening of the dipole, and the formation of organised jets.